mossgreen/PHP_tutorial/README.md

 # PHP_tutorial

-this project is donw by following a youtube video which names: eCommerce with PHP. address is here: https://www.youtube.com/playlist?list=PLFPkAJFH7I0mitTSKDaoxwfLLf-wNNnVS
+this project is done by following a youtube video which names: eCommerce with PHP. address is here: https://www.youtube.com/playlist?list=PLFPkAJFH7I0mitTSKDaoxwfLLf-wNNnVS

 infact, i will modify and refine this project.